Vivswan/polly-for-chrome/README.md

 * Create an AWS account and set up an IAM user with Polly permissions.
 * Generate Access Key ID and Secret Access Key for the IAM user.
-* Enter your AWS credentials in the extension's popup menu (under Preferences > AWS Credentials).
+* Enter your AWS credentials in the extension's popup menu (under Settings > AWS Credentials).

 Usage will be charged through your AWS account as per Amazon Polly's [pricing policy](https://aws.amazon.com/polly/pricing/).